 · FREE Admission to the site ·

-Take a walk along to the engine shed and see the work being done to maintain and restore our rolling stock.
+Visit the engine shed when our volunteers are in attendance and see the work being done to maintain and restore our rolling stock.

 · FREE Parking ·

 In the newly-extended museum you can re-live the memories of days gone by with our collection of railway memorabilia.
 Open on running days.

 Fund raising society supporting the LWR.
 Charity registered in England.
 Registered Charity number 1155210.

 The taking of photos and filming on our premises is permitted on the strict condition that no commercial use is made of them without the written consent of the company.